Trucker Terms You Should Know

 Load – The freight being shipped.

-Expedited freight – Freight that is time sensitive and often must be delivered within an agreed-upon window.
+Expedited freight – Expedited freight is a freight that is time sensitive and often must be delivered within an agreed-upon window.

 Truckload – A truckload is freight that fills the truck’s entire trailer, whether by reaching maximum weight, volume, or both.